In this section:

 If you are looking to start your journey to becoming a physician, make an enquiry today!

-Don't forget!
-CPD points must be registered and submitted by the 31st of March.
+Reminder: CPD points must be recorded by 31st March 2018.

 The John Sands College Medal is presented to a Fellow in recognition of a significant contribution to the welfare of the College.
 Details and nomination forms are now available.